Akshay201318/Git/README.md

 &copy; Akshay Panchal , Computer Science Engg.

 ## Acknowledgements
- - Thaks to superhero Api website by using which i am able to comlete this project.
+ - Thanks to superhero Api website by using which i am able to comlete this project.